-Paul Hendrickson’s most recent book, Hemingway's Boat, was published by Alfred A. Knopf in the fall of 2011.
+Paul Hendrickson’s previous book, Hemingway's Boat, was published by Alfred A. Knopf in the fall of 2011.
 He spent seven years on it.
 It was a national best-seller and a finalist in biography for the National Book Critics Circle Award.
 The Chicago Tribune awarded it its annual Heartland Prize.
 His book previous to this, Sons of Mississippi, also from Knopf, won the National Book Critics Circle Award in general nonfiction as well as the Heartland Prize.
 Sons was published in 2003, and its research and writingwere supported by a Guggenheim Foundation fellowship and a National Endowment for the Arts literature fellowship.

 Before joining the faculty at the University of Pennsylvania, where he received a Provost’s teaching award in 2005, Hendrickson worked for thirty years in daily journalism.
 He was a staff feature writer at the Washington Post from 1977 to 2001.
 Eventually, he came to understand the truth of the old saying that the legs are the first to go, and that the honorable and difficult business of writing perishable pieces on deadline belonged to younger people.
 He needed to try to find a place--a home--where he could continue to work on books and the occasional magazine article and to be involved with gifted, creative people.
 So now, luck beyond dream, fortune beyond hope, he finds himself conducting writing workshops full time at Penn in advanced nonfiction.

 Hendrickson has degrees in English from St. Louis University and Penn State.
 He is married and has two grown sons (both working in media) and lives with his wife, Cecilia, outside Philadelphia.
-He has entered the terror, the "long joyful sickness"--as John Updike once called it--of the next book project.
-It has to do with Frank Lloyd Wright and was supported at its outset by a second National Endowment for the Arts literature fellowship.
+Somehow, he has gratefully gotten through once again the terror, the "long joyful sickness"--as John Updike once called it--of his new book project.
+It will be published in October 2019 by Knopf and is entitled Plagued by Fire: The Dreams and Furies of Frank Lloyd Wright.
+It was supported at its outset by a National Endowment for the Arts literature fellowship.